Re-coat external cladding of showroom

-Safety was key during this project as we had to work around the public and the employees of Citreon.
+Safety was key during this project as we had to work around the public and the employees of Citroen.
 Great lengths were taken to separate the public from our work areas.
 This included redirecting the public to temporary footpaths and restricting our work program to quieter times of the day when there was less footfall.

 Stage 2: Cleaning and preparation

 Old signage that was screwed into areas of the cladding had left many screw holes with jagged edges.
 Our team filed the metal back to a flat surface and applied a 2K metal filler.
-The 2K filler was then gently sanded back by hand in order not to disrupt the shape of he cladding panel.
+The 2K filler was then gently sanded back by hand in order not to disrupt the shape of the cladding panel.

 Once we were satisfied that the old screw holes had disappeared we applied a gentle alkaline degreaser over all the cladding panels and washed it off with a 3000psi pressure washer.
-This insures that we have a perfectly clean substrate for the new coating to adhere to perfectly.
+This ensures that we have a perfectly clean substrate for the new coating to adhere to perfectly.

 Stage 3: Masking

-Although we only use paint systems and equipment that generate little to no overspray, Citreon management had some concerns that overspray might land on there windows and cars.
+Although we only use paint systems and equipment that generate little to no overspray, Citroen management had some concerns that overspray might land on their windows and cars.
 We put the managements mind at rest by wrapping the majority of the building that wasn’t going to be sprayed.
 Also, we insisted that all of the brand new cars on display outside were moved to the other side of the building.

 Stage 4: Spraying

-The spray equipment used was an Air Assist gun.
+The spray equipment used was an air assist gun.
 This works the same as an airless gun but with the added feature of introducing a steady flow of compressed air over the exiting paint.
 This means that the finish is closer to car body level with the benefit of being having a large throughput of paint to cover large areas.
 This system is ideal for flat panel cladding.